Here are seven pieces of advice to help avoid dead air time in customer service calls and enhance the quality of customer–advisor conversations.

 Doing this helps to avoid the dreaded “tumbleweed moment”, as Carolyn calls it.
 This is where the “customer makes a joke or a little comment and the agent ignores it.
 There is usually an awkward, brief silence before the agent moves on.”

 Find more on how to “avoid the tumbleweed” in our article: Rapport-Building Tips

 3. Review and Update Your Knowledge Management System

-Dead air is often the result of slow search systems or poorly indexed systems that advisors struggle to navigate.
+Dead air time during customer service calls is often the result of slow search systems or poorly indexed systems that advisors struggle to navigate.